ctbngoc1/dashboard_hotel_booking/README.md

 ## Data

 The dashboard was built using a hotel booking dataset collected for academic purposes.
 The dataset contains temporal, geographic, pricing, and hotel-related features (*e.g., check-in/check-out dates, room type, rating, distance from city center, price*), covering 25 provinces in Vietnam from October 7, 2023 to December 26, 2023.
-Due to data usage and privacy restrictions, the dataset can't be shared publicly.
+The dataset isn't available publicly.

 ## Methods